nimaisox/Discord-AutoStatus/README.md

 ِAnimate Your Discord Status

 # How to Install
-Download and install Better Discord betterdiscord.app

-Get the AnimatedStatus.plugin.js file and add it to the Better Discord plugin file
+Download and install Better Discord https://betterdiscord.app Get the AnimatedStatus.plugin.js file and add it to the Better Discord plugin file

 # How To Use